 We are required to share information with funding groups.
 This would be normally age and post code.

-We share information about income and expenses including, when requested, your invoices and payments with HMRC and Tax Credits.
+We share information about income and expenses including, when requested, your invoices and payments with HMRC and Tax Credits Universal credits or any other government bodies that require this information.

 Ensuring your data is accurate